 Two horses — Omaha Beach and Haikal — were scratched this week.
 Bodexpress replaced Omaha Beach in the field.

-Betting Odds Provided by TVG (Click here to get $200 matched bet, just for signing up!)
+Betting Odds Provided by TVG (Click here to get $300 risk-free bet, just for signing up!)

 |Post Position||Horse||Current Odds (5/4)||Opening Odds|

 |3||By My Standards||15-1||20-1|

 |9||Plus Que Parfait||30-1||30-1|

 Betting the Kentucky Derby